-Beginning in January 2015, New York Law School will offer a two-year J.D. honors program.
+In January 2015, New York Law School began offering a two-year J.D. honors program.
 The program takes the 86-credit traditional NYLS three-year curriculum and offers it over a period of 24 consecutive months.
-Candidates for admission to the program will be expected to possess unique academic credentials or to have completed at least two to three years of meaningful professional work experience.
+Candidates for admission to the program are expected to possess very strong academic credentials or to have completed at least two to three years of meaningful professional work experience.

-The cost of the program will be no more than two-thirds of that of a traditional J.D. at the Law School.
-Because New York Law School’s two-year program is an honors program, admission will automatically come with at least a $50,000 merit scholarship covering the 24-month, 86-credit program for all enrolled students.
+The cost of the program is no more than two-thirds of that of a traditional J.D. at the Law School.
+Because New York Law School’s two-year program is an honors program, admission automatically comes with at least a $50,000 merit scholarship covering the 24-month, 86-credit program for all enrolled students.
 New York Law School is the first law school in the nation to reduce the cost of tuition for an accelerated program by a third.

-New York Law School will also guarantee postgraduate fellowships to all two-year honor students through partnerships with firms, companies, nonprofit organizations, and government agencies.
+New York Law School also guarantees postgraduate fellowships to all two-year honor students through partnerships with firms, companies, nonprofit organizations, and government agencies.